namato/micropython-ov2640/README.md

 This particular camera has both an i2c and spi interface for setup and getting data on/off the camera.
-A good way to wire up the camera to the ESP8266 is as follows (note Vcc and GND pins are not included here):
+A good way to wire up the camera to the ESP8266 and ESP32 is as follows (note Vcc and GND pins are not included here):

  Camera Pin | ESP8266 Pin  | ESP32 Pin |
 | --------- | ------------ |-----------|